GardenWhat/DXRacer-Clone/README.md

-# WebStore
+# DXRacer Clone
-Web Store where users can create an account, add items to their cart, and checkout.
+A clone of DXRacer where users can create an account, add items to their cart, and checkout.
 Admin accounts can edit item entries such as price, name, and picture.